Lee Boon Yang

 Janet Ang Guat Har

-Janet was appointed a Director on 17 October 2014.
+Janet was appointed Director of SPH on 17 October 2014.

 Bahren was appointed Chief Executive Officer of Bank of Singapore on 1 February 2015.
-He was previously the Senior Managing Director and Global Market Head of South East Asia.
-He has more than 30 years of banking experience and is an executive committee member of Singapore's Private Banking Industry Group which shapes the private banking competency standards of the wealth management sector.
+He has more than 30 years of banking experience.
 In 2016, he was conferred the Singapore Institute of Banking and Finance Distinguished Fellow award, in recognition of his significant contribution to the financial industry and outstanding leadership capabilities.

 Bahren graduated with an accountancy degree from the National University of Singapore.